ricktimmis/mhc_site_directory/SPECIFICATION.md

 ## Club Caches

 Caches provide a geo_cache style activity.
 Caches are placed in interesting locations, that are worthy of a visit by members.
 Caches can be placed on any of our sites. for club_sites and pub_stops the physical site owner must give permission for the cache to be placed, and must be willing for club members to visit without staying or incurring a fee to retrieve the cache.
-Caches have a unique "Playing Card" and the Cache Found register uses this identifier to determine whether the registering users is making a legitimate claim of the find.
+Caches have a unique "Playing Card"(secretnumber, secretname e.g Ace Clubs) and the Cache Found register uses this identifier to determine whether the registering users is making a legitimate claim of the find.
 Cache placements are also reviewing and featured in the Club Magazine ( No Fixed Abode )

+Caches are validated once they are first found by someone other than the deployer.
+Caches are maintained via a status (Deployed, Found, Muggled, Lost, Missing, Removed)

+### Clucb Cache data model

+cachename description:null.text secretnumber secretname images longitude latitude validated:false.bool deployedby onsite status

+buffalo g resource caches cachename description:null.text secretnumber secretname images longitude latitude validated:false.bool deployedby onsite status

 ## Events